 This beautifully illustrated, therapeutic picture book tells the story of Ava the Elephant.
-One day the house that Ava lives in falls down.
+Ava lives in a house where she doesn’t always feel happy and safe, but it is a house that Ava loves.
+One day Ava’s house falls down.
 Ava is a very determined elephant and sets out in search of a new home.
-She tries many different houses on her journey but none seem quite right; none seem stable or safe enough to her.
+She tries many different houses on her journey, but none seem quite right; none seem stable or safe enough to her.

 The House that Wouldn’t Fall Down should be a core text for any professional who is working with children.
 The accompanying workbook contains a wealth of knowledge and inspiration for those "where do I start moments".
 Working with traumatised children can be daunting, but ‘The house that wouldn’t fall down’ is a story children will love and professionals will take hope from.